 Today’s guest post from Kian takes us all the way to Saigon where he shows us what to eat, drink, and see if all we have is one day in Vietnam’s largest city!

 Frenetic moped-strewn streets, an incandescent skyline, hundreds of street-stalls cooking up local delicacies and bicycles laden with goods all bound together by a perpetually humid climate.
-Whether you’ve already booked yourself onto an escorted small group tour of Vietnam or you’re going to backpack or flashpack your way around the country, this is your quick guide to 24 hours in Vietnam’s largest and most cosmopolitan city!
+Whether you’ve already booked yourself onto an escorted small group tour of Vietnam or you’re going to backpack or flashpack your way around the country, this is your quick travel guide to 24 hours in Vietnam’s largest and most cosmopolitan city!

 Breakfast: hit one of Saigon’s many street vendors, grab a small plastic chair, hunch over a hobbit-sized table and tuck into a traditional bowl of Pho for around $2!
 A broth-like dish, Pho is made up of Vietnamese spices (cardamom, fennel, star anise, coriander and more), noodles, beef (or veg) and often garnished with mint.
 Quick, cheap, refreshing and incredibly healthy!